 OK, here’s one of my personal favorite differences between Asia and the US: most medicines are available over the counter and there is a pharmacy on almost every street corner.

-Yes, as a physician assistant I totally understand that these medications may have not been made with the same quality control as in the US.
-But I also know that it is so convenient to walk into a pharmacy, tell the pharmacist that you need a Z-Pack, and one minute and $2 later have the desired medication.
+It is so convenient to walk into a pharmacy, tell the pharmacist that you need a Z-Pack, and one minute and $2 later have the desired medication.
 This never happens in the US and it was a huge advantage to get medicine cheaply and easily when necessary.
 We only needed medication twice and I loved this convenience.

 The Dreaded Long Bus Ride